-As noted in the SRECNP, the University experienced operating losses in fiscal years 2022, 2021, and 2020 of \$202.9 million, \$259.5 million, and \$163.0 million, respectively.
-These operating losses highlight the University's dependency on nonoperating revenues, such as State educational appropriations and private gifts, to meet its cost of operations.
+As noted in the SRECNP, the University experienced operating losses in fiscal years 2023, 2022, and 2021 of \$311.3 million, \$202.8 million, and \$259.5 million, respectively.
+These operating losses highlight the University's dependency on nonoperating revenues, such as State educational appropriations, nonoperating grants, private gifts, and investment income to meet its cost of operations.